weblab-class/hponemyintk-dasharon/README.md

 This document has the questions and answers on our home page and also has citations for key code/package sources, as well as the initial text from the web.lab README file.
 We thank the web.lab instructors and Dr. Anindya Roy for all of their help and advice!<br/>

-What is WeWorld?<br/>
+### What is WeWorld?
 WeWorld enables you to learn a language through your and others' photos.
 As you relate the language to your life through photo tags, you will learn and have fun!<br/>

 Nice!
 I am excited to put my selfies to educational use.
 How can I get started learning from my photos?<br/>
 On the Upload page, you upload your photos and add tags (currently you have to supply the translation, and we are hoping to implement translation!).<br/>

-Are my photos private?
+### Are my photos private?
 Please note currently all users can see everyone's content given this is an early testing version of the website.
 So please do not share any image or text you do not want shared publicly.
 Also your timestamp of use and name are recorded and associated with your image.

-So once my photos are uploaded, how can I review them?
+### So once my photos are uploaded, how can I review them?
 On the Review page you can scroll through all of your photos and review words- as well as your memories.

 I'm excited to review, but I want a challenge and to really learn.
 Can I test myself?
 You will soon be able to!
 Our Quizzes page shows the quiz module (right now with a sample history lesson) which we hope to implement, where you will have to pick the word corresponding to a tag in a photo.

-Now, you also said this is social?
+### Now, you also said this is social?
 Can I see my friends' adorable pet\* pictures and learn from them?
 Yup!
 The Social page shows a photo for each WeWorld user and has a link for you to see all of their photos.

-What if I see troubling or inappropriate content uploaded by another user?
+### What if I see troubling or inappropriate content uploaded by another user?
 WeWorld wants to ensure it is a welcoming and inclusive website.
 Please email us at weblab2021@gmail.com, so we can look into and address your concern.

 I want inspiration, though!
 The idea of using my photos as a tool to help teach me a language is really new to me.
 How do I know which kinds of photos to upload?